 “What are you doing?”
 Annice disarmed Khailani and Dean restrained her.
 “We already have the cops snooping around the block.
 We can’t give them another reason to come out here.”

-Annice watched White Rabbit scrawl a lop-sided skull in bright pink spray paint on the pavement.
+They watched White Rabbit scrawl a lop-sided skull in bright pink paint on the pavement.

-“I’ll get a tail on ‘im,” said the balding woman, pulling out her phone and texting an associate.
+“I’ll have someone tail ‘em,” said the balding woman, pulling out her phone and texting an associate.

 “Let go of me.”
 Khailani freed herself from Dean’s arms and scurried to the water tank.
-She scowled at it as if it did her dirty and poured herself a lukewarm drink.
-Initially taking small sips, she threw her head back and drank the rest.
+She scowled at it as if the tank did her dirty.
+After pouring herself a lukewarm drink, she sipped it before throwing her head back and drinking the rest.

-With a heavy sigh and heart rate steadily slowing down, she filled her cup half way.
+With a heavy sigh and heart steadily slowing down, she filled her cup half way.

 “Why did you stop me, Dean?”
 Khailani asked, sensing him approaching her.

 She slurped the water.
 It was impolite, but the noise calmed her.
-Dean softly smiled.
+Dean only smiled.

 “You kill him and another pops up?”
 Dean challenged.
 “What are you going to do then, Khailani?”

-“There’s a higher chance it ain’t him.
-Could be a rival gang or our target drug group tryna scare us off,” Talia said from the other side of the meeting room.
+“There’s a higher chance it’s not ‘im.
+Could be a rival gang or our target drug group tryna scare us off,” Talia said.

 “All the more reason to shoot him!”
-Khailani growled, crumpling the paper cup.
+Khailani retorted, crumpling the paper cup.

 Annice raised a hand.
 “Hold off the trigger-happy feelings.
-It’s like what Dean says: you kill one, another will pop up.
+It’s like what Dean says.
+You kill one, another will pop up.
 We don’t know how deep the network goes.
-What if they’re a person wanting a fix and is simply the errand boy.”
+That could be a person wanting a fix and is simply the errand boy.”

 “Didn’t think you’d take my side three times today, Kamau.
 Should I watch my step when I head home?”
 Dean chuckled.